RamaPemmasaniTech/user-registration/README.md

 + Maven is installed
 + AWS RDS MYSQL is created
 + Docker is installed
-+ DockerHub repo is created
++ AWS ECR repo is created
 + Github token generate

 ### Step 1: Install and configure the jenkins plugins